New York Philharmonic marks ‘homecoming’ after pandemic cancellations | Malay Mail

 After enduring months of crisis, the Phil, one of America’s oldest musical institutions, re-opened its subscription season with a program featuring Beethoven’s Piano Concerto No. 4, Anna Clyne’s Within Her Arms, Aaron Copland’s Quiet City and George Walker’s Antifonys.

-The pandemic forced the famed symphony orchestra to cancel its 2020-21 season, resulting in more than US$21 million (RM87.6 million) in lost ticket revenues.
+The pandemic forced the famed symphony orchestra to cancel its 2020-21 season, resulting in more than US$21 million (RM88 million) in lost ticket revenues.

 Hundreds of people queued outside Alice Tully Hall in Manhattan’s Upper Westside in evening wear, showing mandatory proof of vaccination in order to gain entry for the night of orchestral music.